anutechofficial/anutechofficial/README.md

-### Hi there 👋

-# Bad luck for you all my advance repos are private 😓
+# Bad luck for you, all my advance repos are private 😓

 <!--
 **anutechofficial/anutechofficial** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.